antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Latent-Semantic-Analysis-workflows.md

       + (The most interesting and important one is the ["conversational agent"](https://github.com/antononcube/ConversationalAgents/tree/master/Projects/TimeSeriesWorkflowsAgent) direction.)

-   + The section "Implementation notes" just says that LSAMon's development process and this document follow the ones of the classifications workflows monad ClCon, [[AA6](https://mathematicaforprediction.wordpress.com/2018/05/15/a-monad-for-classification-workflows/)].
+   + The section "Implementation notes" just says that `LSAMon`'s development process and this document follow the ones of the classifications workflows monad ClCon, [[AA6](https://mathematicaforprediction.wordpress.com/2018/05/15/a-monad-for-classification-workflows/)].

 **Remark:** One can read only the sections "Introduction", "Design consideration", "Monad design", and "LSAMon overview".
 That set of sections provide a fairly good, programming language agnostic exposition of the substance and novel ideas of this document.